CNBC Interview with our Co-founder, Garrick Hileman

 Dr. Garrick Hileman appeared on CNBC yesterday to talk about the Venezuaelan state-backed cryptocurrency ‘Petro’, Bitcoin, & cryptoasset valuations

-On Tuesday, 21 February our CEO and Head of Research, Garrick Hileman, appeared on CNBC to discuss Venezuela’s state-backed currency ‘Petro’, Bitcoin, and cryptoasset valuations.
+On Tuesday, 21 February our Co-founder, Garrick Hileman, appeared on CNBC to discuss Venezuela’s state-backed currency ‘Petro’, Bitcoin, and cryptoasset valuations.
 The video can be found in the link below:

 The Venezuelan Petro token sale